Germany–Namibia relations: Namibian independence and post-independence relations

 In 1966, SWAPO launched an armed struggle against South African occupation which became known as the South African Border War.
 In 1989 hostilities ceased in Namibia and in March 1990, Namibia became an independent nation.
 Namibian independence coincided with German reunification in October of that same year with both nations establishing diplomatic relations.
 In March 1998, German President Roman Herzog paid an official visit to Namibia.

 In August 2004, German minister for development, Heidemarie Wieczorek-Zeul, recognized Germany's historical and moral responsibility for the genocide of the Herero and Nama people after 100 years.
 As a result, Germany decided to provide development aid to Namibia.
 In September 2011, the German government returned skulls from colonial-era killings to Namibia.
-More skulls and bones are returned during separate ceremonies in 2014 and 2018.
+More skulls and bones were returned during separate ceremonies in 2014 and 2018.

 In 2015, negotiations start between the German and Namibian governments regarding an official apology and aid money.
 In 2016, the German government recognized the mass murder of Herero and Nama by German troops as genocide in an official document.

-In May 2021, the both countries announced that an agreement has been reached in which Germany recognizes the atrocities committed against the Herero and Nama people in the early 1900s as genocide.
+In May 2021, both countries announced that an agreement has been reached in which Germany recognizes the atrocities committed against the Herero and Nama people in the early 1900s as genocide.
 The German government pledged to spend €1.1 billion over 30 years for infrastructure and development aid in Namibia.
 The payments do not include reparations.

+In 2020, the bilateral aid from Germany to Namibia amounted to €45.16 million.

+Relations soured between Germany and Namibia in 2024, after president Hage Geingob criticized Germany's support for Israel in the South Africa v.
+Israel case at the International Court of Justice.
+Geingob said that Germany had an "inability to draw lessons from its horrific history."